Updated on July 20, 2023

 Once Travis has arrived at the residential treatment center or therapeutic school, his parents will be informed he has arrived at his destination, how well he accepted the intervention and when they will be contacted in the future.

-Intervention Models for Troubled Youth
+Exploring Effective Intervention Models for Troubled Youth

 Although commonly used to treat substance abusers, the Johnson Intervention Model may be applied to older teens with long-term and severe ODD, conduct disorder or combination of substance abuse and behavioral disorder.
 Developed in the 1980s, the Johnson Model asserts that allowing someone to hit “rock bottom” (whether a substance abuser or at-risk youth) before intervening is counterintuitive and detrimental to the recovery of that person.